 It is important to note that when you are powering up the Decoy, or any bike with the Shimano Steps drive unit, you can't have any pressure on the pedals.
 If you are pressing on the pedals at all during the power-up it will result in an error code and it won't function properly until you power it down and start it over again with no pressure on the pedals.
 We experienced this issue during testing on more than one occasion, though it is an easy fix once you know what the problem is.

 YT has developed their own battery that they call the SMP YT Custom.
 This is a removable battery that is cleanly integrated into the downtube of the frame and has a 540Wh storage capacity.
 This is slightly more storage capacity than the more standard 504Wh batteries found on the majority of e-bikes.
 More battery storage should correlate to more distance range, and we found that the Decoy has a very respectable range in our testing, though it was roughly the same as several of the bikes we tested that have 36Wh less of battery capacity.
 On our steep test hill, we were able to ride the Decoy for 19.1 miles and 4,039 vertical feet while riding it in the Boost setting.
 These numbers are competitive with the best we've tested, and you can obviously ride this bike much farther than that if using it in the Eco or Trail modes.
-This range is very similar to that of the Specialized Turbo Levo, Rocky Mountain Instinct Powerplay, and the Giant Trance E+ 2.
+This range is respectable and far from the worst we've tested.

 The CF Pro build of the YT Decoy is quite stellar.
 Everything on this bike is dialed and matches the downhill smashing intentions of this long travel e-bike.
 Plush suspension, powerful brakes, and short cranks have been spec'd and help give this bike a stable and planted feel, ample stopping power, and less likelihood of smashing your pedals despite the low bottom bracket height.